Yes, America's Anchorman is away and this is your undocumented anchorman Mark Stein.

 Oh, absolutely.

-I mean, I think if you go back to that old line, uh I think it was Gerald Ford's or Barry Goldwater's that the the problem with the government big enough to give you everything you want is that it's big enough to take away everything you have.
+I mean, I think if you go back to that old line, I think it was Gerald Ford's or Barry Goldwater's, that the problem with a government big enough to give you everything you want is that it's big enough to take away everything you have.

 That's actually not the problem.

-Um and that's that's the case in Greece, for example, when once people get uh used to retiring at fifty or whatever, then they they uh decide when the government says uh we'd like you to retire at sixty, they say nuts to that.
+Once people get used to retiring at 50 or whatever, then they decide when the government says we'd like you to retire at 60, they say nuts to that.

-And I think that's that's the danger here is that uh once you get people used to the th Obama calculated that if you get used if you get people used to this level of government spending, they would get used to it very quickly, and they would accept it as the new baseline, Chris.
+And I think that's the danger here is that once you get people used to it, Obama calculated that if you get used, if you get people used to this level of government spending, they would get used to it very quickly and they would accept it as the new baseline, Chris.

 And that seems to be pretty much what's happened.